Akuli/tkinter-tutorial/getting-started.md

 - Tkinter is an easy way to write cross-platform GUIs.
 - Now you should have tkinter installed and you should know how to use it on the `>>>` prompt.
-- Don't use star imports or create multiple root windows.
+- Don't use star imports.
 - You can set the values of Tk's options when creating widgets like `label = tk.Label(root, text="hello")`, and you can change them later using any of these ways: